 On the following of the incident happened in late July where a bus driver’s assistant of Viet Nhat Travel (Nha Trang) forced two female foreign passengers to leave the bus, part of which was recorded on mobile phone by a Taiwanese tourist who also took the same bus, we have received mixed opinions on the topic.

-Neither the passengers nor the assistant nor other witnesses has spoken directly on the incident themselves, so literally we are still left in the dark of what really happened.
-Yet, to put aside of this unresolved question, we want to turn to the other one which raised a bigger issue: are Vietnamese people rude, hostile towards foreigners and do we all behave like the bus assistant and over all is Vietnam safe and worth traveling?
+Neither the passengers nor the assistant nor other witnesses have spoken directly on the incident themselves, so literally we are still left in the dark of what really happened.
+Yet, to put aside of this unresolved question, we want to turn to the other one which raised a bigger issue: are Vietnamese people rude, hostile towards foreigners and do we all behave like the bus assistant and overall is Vietnam safe and worth travelling?

 So let’s recount some of the incidents happened recently to see if we can turn the table around: